SJP's Top 5 Tips for Portrait Sessions

 - Make sure to get proper undergarments.

 - Create interesting details with accessories and layers.

-If you need help with styling I'm happy to offer some ideas and suggestions!
-Please contact me for a consultation at least 2-3 weeks before your session to allow yourself plenty of time to shop, order, and/or get alterations if needed.
+If you would like suggestions for styling, please contact me at least 2-3 weeks before your session for plenty of time to shop, order, and get alterations if needed.

 Where to shop